vsmid/rudimentary/README.md

 ## Showcase module

 Make sure to check [rudimentary-demo](./rudimentary-demo/src/main/java/hr/yeti/rudimentary/demo/endpoint) for code examples describing what is stated in **notable features** section.
-Showcase can be run by using rudimentary-cli tool(see how hello-world application is run) or by executing `run.sh` script found in the root of the rudimentary-demo module.
+Showcase can be run by using `mvn rudi:run` command (see how hello-world application is run) or by executing `run.sh` script found in the root of the *rudimentary-demo* module.